-Each Monday, the restaurant is used for on-the-job training of hospitality students with autism.
+Each Monday, the restaurant is used for on-the-job training of hospitality students.
 You can make a reservation for the three-course lunch, prepared by the young people themselves.
 On Mondays, other items are not available from the menu.

-Papageno Huis offersplenty of opportunities for arrangingyour own lunch, high tea, meeting or evening meal.
-Robert van Wees or Vasco Zeilmaker can provide you with details onthis.
+Papageno Huis offers plenty of opportunities for arranging your own lunch, high tea, meeting or evening meal.
+Our chefs like to think along with you.

 You will find information in our calendar.

 Papageno Huis accommodates various clubs in which young people with autism and young people or adults with no disabilities can be active together.
 On Sunday afternoons, a regular Art Club is held, led by the visualartist Maja Boot.